plabayo/rama/CONTRIBUTING.md

 Once this is all done you should be able to run `just qa`.
 When all these pass you can be pretty certain that all tests in the GitHub CI step will also succeed.
-The difference still though is that GitHub Action will also run some of these tests on the MSRV (`1.85`) and three platforms in total: MacOS, Linux and Windows.
+The difference still though is that GitHub Action will also run some of these tests on the MSRV and the supported platforms (for now just Linux and MacOS).